chef-boneyard/chef-web-docs-2016/includes_install/includes_install_push_jobs_server.rst

       $ opscode-push-jobs-server-ctl reconfigure

-   This step is required for each of the servers in the |chef server oec| deployment.
+   This step is required for each of the servers in the |chef server| deployment.
 After this has been completed, run the following command on each of the back end servers:

    .. code-block:: bash